Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Response:** We completely agree with this comprehensive critique and have  restructured Section 8.2 to address all concerns:

-**1. Complete Comparison Coverage**: We have replaced the incomplete 4-point bullet list with a **comprehensive 5×5 pairwise matrix table** (Table 3) showing all 20 possible comparisons between the five detection methods.
+**1. Complete Comparison Coverage**: We have replaced the incomplete 4-point bullet list with a 5×5 pairwise matrix table (Table 3) showing all 20 possible comparisons between the five detection methods.

-**2. Secondary Flux Inclusion**: The matrix now **explicitly includes secondary flux measurements** (SFX), addressing the significant omission noted by the referee.
+**2. Secondary Flux Inclusion**: The matrix now explicitly includes secondary flux measurements (SFX), addressing the significant omission noted by the referee.

-**3. Improved Language Clarity**: We have **clarified the comparison language** - the table shows "percentage of FPs detectable only by the method in the row but not by the method in the column," eliminating the confusing "only... but not" construction.
+**3.Language Clarity and precision**: We have clarified thelanguage - the table shows "percentage of FPs detectable only by the method in the row but not by the method in the column," instead of the confusing "only by this method... but not by this other method" .
+Also, all the numbers in the matrix have the same, consistent number of decimal figures.

-**4. Enhanced Analysis**: The matrix format enables **much more comprehensive conclusions** about method complementarity and redundancy, as demonstrated in the revised text analysis.

-**5. Consistency Check**: We have **verified all numerical values** against the complete comparison set and corrected any inconsistencies.

 **Manuscript Changes:**